For women who prefer an inconspicuous way to use marijuana, vapes, tinctures and edibles are all good options.

 Some women would prefer a more discreet method for using marijuana.
 If we’re perfectly honest, the smell of smoking cannabis can feel like a little much for certain circumstances.
 Although there are many options out there, a trip to a dispensary can be downright overwhelming if you’re not certain what you’re looking to buy.

 Looking for a more tasteful way to consume cannabis?
-Here’s what you need to know before making your next purchase.
+Here’s a women’s guide to tasteful marijuana use.

 In general, vaping is considered to be one of the healthiest ways to consume weed.
 A 2007 study published in the Harm Reduction Journal found that vaporizers are associated with lower risks for respiratory damage than smoking.